xisentian/draft-mls-combiner/draft-mls-combiner.md

 ## Updates

 Updates MAY be *partial* or *full*.
 For a partial-update, only the traditional session's epoch is updated following the proposal-commit sequence from Section 12 of RFC9420.
-For a full-update, an update is first applied to the PQ session and then an `exporter_secret` is derived from the PQ session.
+For a FULL-update, an update is first applied to the PQ session and then an `exporter_secret` is derived from the PQ session.
 Then, the same sender updates its traditional session's group secret, injecting the PQ exporter_secret as a PSK into the key schedule, and commits the update with a PreSharedKey proposal (8.4, 8.5 RFC9420).
 Receivers process the PQ commit and the traditional commit to derive the new epochs in both sessions.